Takazudo/jQuery.LazyJaxDavis/demos/applied/index.md

 </div>
 {% endhighlight %}

-The source code between `<!-- LazyJaxDavis start -->` and `<!-- LazyJaxDavis end -->` are the result of `page.ript('content')` is what you want. then, update the page.
+The source code between `<!-- LazyJaxDavis start -->` and `<!-- LazyJaxDavis end -->` is the result of `page.ript('content')`.
+This is what we want. then, manually update the dom on the page.

 Basically, that's what jQuery.LazyJaxDavis does.

 As you see, this demo site shows nowloading on the left top corner of the browser.

+<button id="whattheloading">Let me know what you mean</button>

 If you want to do the things like that, just add the code to the event handler `everyfetchstart` and `everyfetchend`.

 jQuery.LazyJaxDavis provides only the apis to do things like this.
-To know more, keep reading the other pages in this document.
+So if you want to implement the things like nice loading, it's what you need to code by yourself.
+To learn more, keep reading the other pages in this document.

 {% include nolazytestnav.html %}